hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `instructions() -> str`

-Returns a single `str` containing all instructions steps.
+Returns a single `str` containing all instruction steps.
 Where a recipe has multiple instructions, each step is separated in the returned `str` by a newline character (`\n`).

 ```py
 >>> scraper.instructions()